NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 There may be other ways of installing it on windows as well.

-This MassEnergy.units file project is *not* related to the Gnu unit's software project.`
+This MassEnergy.units file project is *not* related to the Gnu unit's software project.

+Units does have several manuals; UnitsWin.pdf, UnitsMKS.pdf, units.pdf

 Usage
 -----